Gravitational wave polarization modes and the kinematical tensors in general relativity and beyond

-The authors gratefully acknowledge valuable literature suggestions from E. Ay{\'o}n-Beato and D. Flores-Alfonso, and worthwhile discussions with H. Quevedo.
+\item[Acknowledgments] The authors gratefully acknowledge valuable suggestions from E. Ay{\'o}n-Beato, D. Flores-Alfonso, and G. Aldaz, worthwhile discussions with H. Quevedo, as well as insightful inquiries from an anonymous referee that improved this paper.
 Some of the calculations done in this work were validated using \emph{Mathematica}'s package \mbox{\emph{xTensor}}~\cite{martin2008xtensor}.
-C.~M. acknowledges support from \href{https://ror.org/059ex5q34}{Secihti} graduate fellowship.
-P.~A.~S. work was supported by \href{https://ror.org/059ex5q34}{Secihti} postdoctoral fellowship, contract I1200/320/2022 Add.
-2024.